View the Use Agreement for Students and Parents of Students

-iPads at School in Grades K and 1:
+Shared iPads at School in Grades K, 1 and 2:

 - Lunch, to encourage prosocial interaction